osm2pgsql-dev/osm2pgsql-website/_manual/B-lua-lib.md

         if it is larger.
 All parameters must be numbers.
       example: |
         osm2pgsql.clamp(2, 3, 4) ⟶ 3
+    - name: has_prefix
+      synopsis: osm2pgsql.has_prefix(STRING, PREFIX)
+      description: |
+        Returns `true` if the STRING starts with PREFIX.
+      example: |
+        osm2pgsql.has_prefix('addr:city', 'addr:') ⟶ true
+    - name: has_suffix
+      synopsis: osm2pgsql.has_suffix(STRING, SUFFIX)
+      description: |
+        Returns `true` if the STRING ends with SUFFIX.
+      example: |
+        osm2pgsql.has_suffix('tiger:source', ':source') ⟶ true
     - name: make_check_values_func
       synopsis: osm2pgsql.make_check_values_func(VALUES[, DEFAULT])
       description: |